約23分で読めます最終更新:2026年6月

 5. Naraya Ryokan (Kusatsu)

 Access: From Tokyo Station, take the Hokuriku Shinkansen to Karuizawa (approx. 75 min), then a local bus to Kusatsu Onsen Bus Terminal (approx. 80 min).
-Total travel time is longer, around 3 hours, but accesses a truly iconic onsen zone.
+Total travel time is longer, around 3 hours, but accesses a truly famous onsen zone.

 Price Tier: Mid-range to Luxury (¥40,000 - ¥80,000 per person)